Close

 Providing a CCS facility is a significant economic and environmental opportunity for the Territory.

 The Middle Arm Sustainable Development Precinct will feature one of the world’s largest CCS facilities.
-It will capture 90% of emissions from that Precinct and can also store emissions from other countries.
+It will capture 90% of emissions from that precinct and can also store emissions from other countries.

 Captured carbon will be stored deep underground in depleted off-shore natural gas wells - north of Darwin - using existing infrastructure.